openstack/openstack-manuals/doc/config-reference/source/block-storage/drivers/emc-vnx-driver.rst

 ==============
 EMC VNX driver
 ==============
-EMC VNX driver consists of EMCCLIISCSIDriver and EMCCLIFCDriver, and supports both iSCSI and FC protocol. ``EMCCLIISCSIDriver`` (VNX iSCSI driver) and ``EMCCLIFCDriver`` (VNX FC driver) are separately based on the ``ISCSIDriver`` and ``FCDriver`` defined in the Block Storage service.
+EMC VNX driver interacts with configured VNX array.
+It supports both iSCSI and FC protocol.

-The VNX iSCSI driver and VNX FC driver perform the volume operations by executing Navisphere CLI (NaviSecCLI) which is a command-line interface used for management, diagnostics, and reporting functions for VNX.
+The VNX cinder driver performs the volume operations by executing Navisphere CLI (NaviSecCLI) which is a command-line interface used for management, diagnostics, and reporting functions for VNX.
+It also supports both iSCSI and FC protocol.

 System requirements
 ~~~~~~~~~~~~~~~~~~~

 -  VNX Operational Environment for Block version 5.32 or higher.
 -  VNX Snapshot and Thin Provisioning license should be activated for VNX.
+-  Python library ``storops`` to interact with VNX.
 -  Navisphere CLI v7.32 or higher is installed along with the driver.

 Supported operations